Audio Inpainting: Revisited and Reweighted: Offset: possibly a strong influencer

 On line 2, the index of the nearest window preceding the index $c$ is found, i.e.\ $k \in \NN:1+k\cdot a\leq c \leq 1+(k+1)\cdot a$.
 In the audio inpainting framework, the $\offset$ value is used as an input of the algorithm for support restriction \cite{RajmicBartlovaPrusaHolighaus2015:Acceleration.support.restriction}.

 Fig.\,\ref{fig:offset} shows that the inclusion of one of the two offset choices in the $\ell_1$ inpainting algorithm ensures a~symmetric energy drop.
-Interestingly, we observe in this simulated example that the energy drop differs substantially for the two choices.
+We observe in this simulated example that the energy drop differs substantially for the two choices.

 Does the full offset systematically provide better reconstruction than the half offset?
-Surprisingly, better performance is \emph{on average} reached with the half offset.
-Sec.\,\ref{sec:exp} will show in-depth analysis and the dependence of the answer on both the model and whether the $\ell_1$ norm is (re)weighted.
+Better performance is \emph{on average} reached with the half offset.
+Sec.\,\ref{sec:exp} will show an in-depth analysis and the dependence of the answer on the model and on whether the $\ell_1$ norm is weighted.